 Comments are available on many pages and posts on this site.
 We welcome your comments and expect that our conversation will follow the general rules of respectful civil discourse.
 We will only post comments related to our purpose.
 We will review comments for posting within one business day.
 You’re fully responsible for everything that you submit in your comments, and all posted comments are in the public domain.
 We don’t discriminate against any views, but we reserve the right to not post comments.
 We do not post comments that are off-topic, spam, or overtly self-promoting.

-The U.S. General Services Administration (GSA) Office of Citizen Services & Innovative Technologies will not share or sell any of your personal information with any other organization or government agency except as required by law.
+The U.S. General Services Administration (GSA) will not share or sell any of your personal information with any other organization or government agency except as required by law.
 Please view GSA’s privacy and security notice.

 Cookies and Analytics

 DigitalGov uses single-session cookies to serve technical purposes, like providing seamless navigation through the platform.
 These cookies do not permanently record data, and they are not stored on your computer’s hard drive.
 DigitalGov’s session cookies are only available during an active browser session.
 When you close your browser, the session cookie disappears.

 DigitalGov also uses multi-session cookies to help us understand how people use the platform, and how we can make it better.
 We use Google Analytics Web analytics software.
 We do not collect any personally identifiable information (PII).
 Traffic statistics are collected anonymously and aggregated, and no information is traceable to any specific individual.
 You can change the setting of your browser to block cookies by following these instructions.